Stalking Laura

-Stalking Laura, also known as I Can Make You Love Me, is an American 1993 made-for-television psychological thriller film starring Richard Thomas and Brooke Shields.
+Stalking Laura, also known as I Can Make You Love Me: The Stalking of Laura Black, is an American 1993 made-for-television psychological thriller film starring Richard Thomas and Brooke Shields.
 It is based on the true story of American mass murderer Richard Farley, a former employee of ESL Inc. whose romantic obsession and stalking of co-worker Laura Black led to Farley's murder of numerous colleagues at ESL's headquarters in California.
 The case drew national attention, ultimately resulting in the enaction of the first anti-stalking laws in the United States.

 Plot

 Laura Black, a young and ambitious intern from Virginia, accepts a job at Kensitron Electronics International (KEI) in Silicon Valley, California.
 During a tour of her new workplace, Laura meets long-time KEI employee Richard "Rich" Farley.
 Rich invites her to a local tractor pull, but she politely declines.
 She rents a house in Sunnyvale and is accepted as a new roommate by the current tenant.

 The next morning, Richard awaits Laura in her office and gives her homecooked blueberry bread to show his affections.
 In the days that follow, Laura enrolls in a local aerobics class.
 Shortly after, Rich meets Laura in the parking lot and asks her out, but she politely declines and informs him their relationship is only professional.
 However, in subsequent encounters, Rich continues to make forceful advances on Laura against her will.
 At a KEI softball game, Laura is once again confronted by an increasingly agitated Richard, who insists their relationship extends outside the workplace.
 Laura's friend and co-worker, Glenda Moritz, also observes Farley's inappropriate behavior toward Laura, noting particularly his anger when he observes them looking toward him laughing.

 Under the guise of celebrating her birthday with a surprise party, Farley convinces a colleague to access and share information from Laura's personal dossier, including her birthday and address.
 He later shows up at her apartment with a gift.
 With her roommate urging, Black informs KEI management of Farley's stalking, yet she insists she can handle the situation alone.

 The next day, Laura finds all four of her car tires slashed.
 She notifies the police, but Rich later confronts Laura on her suspicions but with reverse psychology.
 Laura finally reports Rich to her boss, Penney, who is skeptical and brushes it off as Laura waited too long.
 However, Penney does instruct Rich to leave Laura alone at work, which he skirts by enrolling in the same non-work aerobics class as Laura.
 Rich later photographs Laura in her front yard; then he doctors a picture of himself and Laura together.
 With her anxiety and fear escalating, Laura and her roommate relocate to a new, more secure, apartment.